SYMPOSIA! WITH JOHN YAU

 Dates: September 2025 - April 2026

-Through his writing about artists he has reviewed several times and become close to (such as Suzan Frecon, Brenda Goodman, Jasper Johns, Brice Marden, Thomas Nozkowski and Peter Shear to name a few), John makes the contemporary practices of these masters come alive for us with a new light, by sharing how his understanding of their work grew and evolved over time through his conversations and interactions with these artists.
+Through his writing, John Yau has reviewed and formed friendships with artists such as Suzan Frecon, Jasper Johns, Brice Marden, Sylvia Plimack-Mangold, Thomas Nozkowski, and David Reed.
+John makes the contemporary practices of these masters come alive for us with a new light by sharing how his understanding of their work grew and evolved, following their careers through both his writing and personal interactions.

 Course Tuition: $5500